top of page

 Arnold’s suitability for the role as Director of Civic and Community Engagement was initially called into question after Sapp issued a dossier to members of the Senate on Aug.
 30 titled “A Formal Request for Consideration,” which included screenshots of text messages sent by Arnold in a UAlbany SJP group chat, and also ones that were sent directly to Sapp.

 In the report, Sapp argued that Arnold’s rhetoric was dismissive of issues of antisemitism and identity politics and that it “starkly contradicted the principles of respect, inclusivity, and integrity that our organization upholds.”
-He chiefly pointed out a text sent in a Students for Justice in Palestine group chat in which Arnold said that “Hamas fights for Palestine harder than any of us individually at all … their methods are violent but sometimes violence is the only way to free yourself.”
+He chiefly pointed out a text sent in a Students for Justice in Palestine group chat in which Arnold argued that the methods of Palestinian resistance, while sometimes violent, work more directly to combat Israeli occupation.

 Another section of Sapp’s report includes a photo taken by Arnold of Sapp altered with a red triangle placed over his head and posted on a private Instagram story.
 “The red triangle, historically used by Nazi Germany to mark individuals as targets, was a clear and intentional act of intimidation,” Sapp stated in the dossier.